 Playa de Bolonia

-I would highly recommend walking up the dunes for a fantastic view of the coastline - but do it early before the sand gets unbearably hot!
+I would highly recommend walking up the dunes for a fantastic view of the coastline – but do it early before the sand gets unbearably hot!
 Bolonia is also home to Baelo Claudia Archaeological Site, which are the ruins of a 2nd century Roman city that quite literally sits on the beach.
-It's not hard to see why this is considered to be one of the best beaches in Cádiz, as well as one of the best beaches in Spain.
+It’s not hard to see why this is considered to be one of the best beaches in Cadiz, as well as one of the best beaches in Spain.

 Playa de los Alemanes

-A short drive up the coast in the direction of Zahara de los Atunes will bring you to one of my all-time favourite Spanish beaches - Playa de los Alemanes (or Playa del Búnker).
-It doesn't have the soft white sands of Bolonia but it's set in a gorgeous location with a very dramatic entryway.
+A short drive up the coast in the direction of Zahara de los Atunes will bring you to one of my all-time favourite Spanish beaches – Playa de los Alemanes (or Playa del Bunker).
+It doesn’t have the soft white sands of Bolonia but it’s set in a gorgeous location with a very dramatic entrance.
 Its clear water makes it the perfect beach to do some snorkelling and check out some of the fish swimming around as well.
-Playa de los Alemanes translates to the German Beach, and gets its name from the rumour that Nazis were given land to build houses here by Franco.
-The beach is also home to a World War II bunker, which was built for defensive purposes.
-In my opinion this is one of the best beaches in Cádiz to spend a day at.

 Playa del Faro de Trafalgar